SunilKarani/SunilKarani/README.md

 <h3 align="left">About Me:</h3>

-<h3 align="center">Hello!
+Hello!
 I'm Sunil Karani, a passionate DevOps Engineer with a strong foundation in AWS Cloud Services, Automation, and DevOps practices.
 Skilled in AWS Cloud Migration, Linux Administration, and CI/CD Integration.
-I have hands-on experience with a variety of DevOps tools and practices, including AWS, Docker, Kubernetes, Maven, Nagios and Jenkins.</h3>
+I have hands-on experience with a variety of DevOps tools and practices, including AWS, Docker, Kubernetes, Maven, Nagios and Jenkins.

 ## Connect with me:
 <p align="left">